 Harper Ferry, Maryland / Virginia

-These ridges in the Appalachian Mountains that cross the
+These ridges in the Appalachian Mountains that

 path of the Potomac River have a history similar to that of the

 previous rivers.
 Here the Potomac River enters from the top left corner